 Distance: 13.5 miles

-For those with a love of whitewater, you can put in above Foster Falls, a Class III-IV rapid, at one of the two new ramps constructed in New River Trail State Park, Foster Falls Village.
+For those with a love of whitewater, you can put in above Foster Falls, a Class III–IV rapid, at one of the two new ramps constructed in New River Trail State Park, Foster Falls Village.
 For the more faint of heart, put in about 300 yards downstream below Foster Falls at the second ramp in the park.
-The Foster Falls area contains numerous rock gardens and sharp ledges – home to big smallmouth and spotted bass.
-Downstream, beach your canoe on one of the many islands and fish the deep runs for walleye, white bass, and catfish.
+The Foster Falls area contains numerous rock gardens and sharp ledges – home to big Smallmouth Bass and Walleye.
+Downstream, beach your canoe on one of the many islands and fish the deep runs for Walleye and Catfish.
 Closer to Allisonia, the river begins to slow as you enter the deep waters of Claytor Lake.
 Take advantage of the cool water being supplied by Big Reed Island Creek, just above the landing.
 A nice, 10-car parking area and concrete ramp is available to Allisonia off Route 693 for those who prefer to do a little outboard motoring.

 21 miles in length

-Claytor Lake is a 4,500-acre hydroelectric facility built in 1939 by Appalachian Power Company.
-Two major boat landings, one owned by VDGIF and one by Claytor Lake State Park are located close to Claytor Dam on the north side of the lake.
+Claytor Lake is a 4,363-acre hydroelectric facility built in 1939 by Appalachian Power Company.
+Two major boat landings, one owned by DWR and one by Claytor Lake State Park are located close to Claytor Dam on the north side of the lake.
 Three other private ramps also give access to Claytor Lake.
 The 472-arce Claytor Lake State Park has four campgrounds, cottages, a marina, and hiking trails.
 Claytor Lake has an array of game fish species to satisfy the needs of any freshwater angler.
-Striped bass, hybrid stripers, white bass, walleye, smallmouth bass, spotted bass, largemouth bass, black crappie, yellow perch, channel catfish, and a variety of sunfish lurk below the rocky cliffs of the lake.
-Walleye run up the river as early as February and white bass make their annual spawning runs in April and May.
+Striped Bass, Hybrid Striped Bass, Walleye, Smallmouth Bass, Spotted Bass, Largemouth Bass, Black Crappie, Yellow Perch, Channel Catfish, and a variety of sunfish lurk below the rocky cliffs of the lake.
+Walleye run up the river as early as February, but their annual spawning runs peaks in March.
 Boats with outboard motors are recommended to navigate the water of the lake.

 Distance: 11 miles

 Launch on the east bank off Route 605 after passing under I-81.
-Maneuver up to Claytor Dam to take advantage of some great smallmouth bass, spotted bass, and flathead catfish angling.
-Muskellunge are stocked from Claytor Dam to the West Virginia line.
+Maneuver up to Claytor Dam to take advantage of some great Smallmouth Bass, Spotted Bass, and Flathead Catfish angling.
+Muskellunge are abundant from Claytor Dam to the West Virginia line.
 Be sure to fish the mouth of Little River as it enters New River directly below the dam.
-Water conditions from this landing to the West Virginia line can change rapidly (2-3 foot rise in a short period of time) when power is being generated at the dam.
-Be sure not to camp too close to the shore or get caught wading in mid-river when APCO is releasing water.
-This is a relatively mild float with no major rapids and modest scenery.
+Water conditions from this landing to the West Virginia line when power is being generated at the dam.
+Be sure not to camp too close to the shore or get caught wading in mid-river when Claytor Lake Dam is releasing water.
+Consult Appalachian Power Company’s New River Flows and Forecast website for updated river conditions.
+This New River float is a relatively mild float with no major rapids and modest scenery.
 Exit the river on the left just above the Route 114 bridge at Peppers Ferry.
-Or, you can cut the trip in half by taking out or launching at a ramp near the Dedmon Sports Complex of Radford University.
+Or, you can cut the trip in half by taking out or launching at the Bisset Park Boat Ramp (aka Dudley’s Landing) a short distance downstream from the Route 11 bridge on the right side of the river.

 Distance: 8.5 miles

 Informal put in on river left at the Route 114 bridge.
 The river slowly winds around tall cliffs, residential development, and the Radford Army Ammunition Plant.
 Scattered ledges and easy riffles characterize much of this float.
 Boaters beware of a Class II drop known as Arsenal Rapids.
 The rapid should be scouted and portage on the right bank.
-Excellent smallmouth bass fishing can be found from the falls to Whitethorne, along with the usual river fish assemblage, including a few largemouth bass, black bass, black crappie, and channel catfish that have made their way out of Claytor Lake.
-Take out is at Whitethorne, a developed VDGIF boat landing off Route 623 on the right side of the river.
+Excellent Smallmouth Bass and Muskellunge fishing can be found from the falls to Whitethorne, along with the usual river fish assemblage, including Largemouth Bass, and Flathead and Channel Catfish.
+Take out is at Whitethorne, a developed DWR boat landing off Route 623 on the right side of the river.

 Distance: 7 miles